Suderson-Jagadeeshan/IEC61850-CID-SCD-Comparison-tool/README.md

 Built for protection and automation engineers who need a fast, reliable way to track
 configuration changes across substation IEDs — without manually diffing XML.

+Please check the release note v3.1 - EXE File added for user to access the tool easily
+1. Download the source file >> Extract and keep it in desire folder
+2. download IEC61850 CID/SCD Comparison Tool .v3.1.
+Zip
+3. extract the Zip to the same repo of Source file and enjoy using the tool

 ---

 ## Screenshot